yongghongg/Japanese-Dict-Quiz-App/README.md

 # Japanese_Dict_Quiz_App

-A simple Japanese dictionary app that records your searched words and let you take a quiz on them.
+A simple Japanese dictionary app that records your searched words and lets you take a quiz on them.

 ## Dictionary Mode: